uadmin/uadmin-docs/_build/html/_sources/api/model_functions.rst.txt

 ------------------------
 `Back To Top`_

-HideInDashboarder is used to check if a model should be hidden in the dashboard.

-Structure:

 .. code-block:: go

-    type HideInDashboarder interface{
+    type HideInDashboarder interface {
         HideInDashboard() bool
     }

+HideInDashboarder is used to check if a model should be hidden in the dashboard.

 Suppose I have five models in my dashboard: Todos, Categorys, Items, Friends, and Expressions.
 I want Friends and Expressions models to be hidden in the dashboard.
 In order to do that, go to the friend.go and expression.go inside the models folder and apply the HideInDashboard() function.
 Set the return value to **true** inside it.